The place we do not know is the place we are looking for

 Gallery

-The place we do not know is the place we are looking for is composed of an exhibition and expanded program of performances and discussion developed by Liquid Architecture (Naarm/Melbourne) and Sarai-CSDS (Delhi, India).
+The place we do not know is the place we are looking for is composed of an exhibition and discursive program developed by Liquid Architecture (Naarm/Melbourne) and Sarai-CSDS (Delhi, India) and presented at West Space.

-Presented at West Space, the program interrogates modernity’s relation with calculability, quantifiability, and causality, while attuning to the excesses that cannot be rationally explained by the laws, techniques, and tools of scientific measurement and technological systems.
+The place we do not know is the place we are looking for interrogates modernity’s relationship with calculability, quantifiability, and causality, attuning to excesses that cannot be rationally explained by the scientific measurement and technological systems.

-Drawing together artists across Australia and South Asia, the exhibition and its accompanying program Recompositions seek to consider limits, fragility, porosities, and what it means to speak in languages that poke holes in a world preoccupied with capture, control, and determinacy.
+Here, the artists consider limits, fragility, porosities, and what it means to speak in languages that poke holes in a world preoccupied with capture, control, and determinacy.

 This project takes its title from an essay by philosopher and activist Franco ‘Bifo’ Berardi that calls out to us, here and now: